 In an age where brick-and-mortar stores are struggling to compete with online retail, eCommerce has become a major player in the market.
 Optimizing eCommerce sales should be at the forefront of any business’s to-do list, seeing as online sales are outpacing physical stores.

 The online eCommerce environment has become incredibly crowded, with big digital retailers like Amazon taking up large shares of the market.
+To many people, this won’t come as much of a surprise as Amazon is only growing with popularity over the years.
+So much so, that people are now deciding to read something like this share tips uk article to find out how they can get their hands on some of their shares too.
+It could do wonders for your investment portfolio, and it may help the eCommerce business too.
+You just need to make sure that you’re investing your money in the best place.
 However, by focusing on certain key aspects of your online store, you can build a more competitive business.
 Implementing five key concepts can help you in e-commerce optimization and boost your success in the online marketplace.

 - Loyalty programs are a simple and straightforward way to build brand engagement and boost online sales.
 By having site visitors sign up for a points or tier program, you can not only have a contact list of names and emails to reach out to with promotions and content but also derive other benefits.